American Express Business Loans Review

 |Collateral:||None; personal guarantee for loans of $35,000 or less|

 Merchant Financing resembles a merchant cash advance in a number of ways, but Amex’s product is not a purchase of your future receivables.
 It’s a true short-term loan.

-If you qualify for Merchant Financing, you’ll be quoted a flat fee in the form of a percentage.
+If you qualify for Merchant Financing, you’ll be quoted a fixed fee in the form of a percentage.
 This percentage is multiplied by the amount you’re borrowing.
-So if you accept a $10,000 at a 10 percent, you’ll owe $11,000.
+So if you accept a $10,000 loan with a 10% fee, you’ll owe $11,000.
 Amex also provides an early payoff incentive in the form of a rebate.
 Here’s how that works:

 You have four repayment options for Merchant Financing:

 - Amex Receivables: You can have Amex hold back a percentage of your daily American Express receivables (similar to a merchant cash advance).

 - Split-funding: In this case, you’ll be sharing a percentage of your total daily receivables.
 This is done through a partnership with your payment processor.

 - Transfer Account: Amex will open a temporary transfer account with Wells Fargo.
 Your total receivables will be sent to that account.
 Wells Fargo will then send a percentage of your receivables to Amex.

 - Automated Clearing House: A fixed amount will automatically be deducted from your business bank account each day.

 Late fees, when applicable, are $39 or 2.99% of the past due amount, whichever is greater.